Tashukwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x hello - adds execution permission to the owner, the group owner and the other users, to file hello chmod 007 hello - sets permissions to files. chmod 753 hello - sets the mode of the file hello
+chmod a+x hello - adds execution permission to the owner, the group owner and the other users, to file hello chmod 007 hello - sets permissions to files. chmod 753 hello - sets the mode of the file hello chmod --reference=olleh hello - sets mode of the file hello the same as olle's mode